SmailikHappy/SlimeMoldTool/README.md

    ![img](GitHubAssets/select_component.png)
 3. In the details panel, find 'Events' section and create (or locate in the editor graph) any of the events - `OnGenerateMesh`; `OnGenerateDebugInfo`; `OnClearMesh`; `OnAssignMaterials`\
    ![img](GitHubAssets/find_event.png)
 4. Now you should see an event in the blueprint graph, this event will be called when the associated button is pressed.
-This event has varaible with it.\
+This event has a variable with it.\
    ![img](GitHubAssets/event_shown.png)
 5. Cast the variable to your class\
    ![img](GitHubAssets/cast.png)